-You have two options with this walk.
+You have two options with this Holme Dunes walk.
 You can either choose an easy pleasant return walk with a cup of tea at the half way point for those less energetic folk!
-Or you could walk from Holme to Thornham which is a little bit further, have lunch in Thornham and then return, or catch the coasthopper back to Holme.
+Or you could walk from Holme to Thornham which is a little bit further, have lunch in Thornham and then return, or catch the Coastliner back to Holme.

 As with much of the Norfolk Coast, the views are beautiful, and if you walk to Thornham, this boathouse is what awaits you as you approach the village.

 Start: To reach the car park at Holme-next-the-Sea, turn down

 Beach Road and drive all the way down until you reach the car park on the right

 hand side.
 Here there is a WC and informative maps.
 Start walking by